 This performance will be staged at the Council and streamed LIVE on palmbeachculture.com.
 Don’t miss it!

-While these virtual performances are free to watch online, donations are encouraged to help the Council provide support and services to creative professionals in Palm Beach County.
-Donations/tips can also be made directly to the artist during each performance.
+While these virtual performances are free to view, donations are encouraged to help the Council provide support and services to creative professionals in Palm Beach County.
+Donations/tips can also be made directly to the artist during the show.

 Libby Faber, a native of Palm Beach Gardens, trained at Ballet Palm Beach and was a pre-professional trainee from 2012 to 2016.
 Faber received her BFA in Dance from The Juilliard School in 2020.
 During her time at school, she was able to explore her passions for choreography and collaboration.
 She has performed works by John Heginbotham, Twyla Tharp, Gentian Doda, Bill T. Jones, Peter Chu, Stephen Petronio, Paul Taylor, and Jose Limon.
 She has choreographed many works for the Independent Student Workshops and was one of six students chosen to choreograph for Choreographers and Composers in 2017.